An unpolished gem waiting to be discovered, Sudan is an intrepid traveller’s delight.

 A large, bustling souk lies at the heart of the town and its a great place to see Sudanese daily life in all its glory.
 Packed with merchandise, shoppers and a vast array of produce, it is thought that Omdurman souk is Africa’s largest market.
 If you are in town at 4pm on a Friday, don’t miss the spectacular sight of Sufi Qadiriyah followers praying, chanting, dancing and whirling outside the Hamid al Nil tomb in communion with God.

-Lesser known things to do Sudan
+Lesser known highlights in Sudan

 While there are many well-known things to do in Sudan, what about the lesser-known highlights?
 Our local experts have shared some of their top tips for where to go and what to do if you fancy a bit of an alternative Sudanese adventure.